HPSCTerrSys/namelist_eCLM_bgcmode-NRW/README.md

 # eCLM namelist template

-eCLM namelist for simulations in satellite phenology (SP) mode.
+eCLM namelist for simulations in biogeochemistry (BGC) mode.
 Can be used in combination with TSMP2 workflow engine.